todthomson/intro-to-linux-dotnetcore-docker/Part5.md

 ![6-dotnet-run](Part5/6-dotnet-run.png)

-__Superb!__ You now have "Hello, world!" on:
+__Superb!__ You have now seen "Hello, world!" on:

 1. .NET Core,
+2. ASP.NET Core
 2. Docker, and
-3. .Net Core on Docker.
+3. .NET Core in a Docker container.

+That's a lot of "Hello, world!", let's take a step back and learn more about Docker.

 ### Docker 101